Introducing Charter 26

 On May 1, 2025, We the People: A Forum on Working Class Artists in America brought together artists and arts administrators, policymakers, economists, scholars, elected officials, students, and journalists at Hunter College for a series of panel discussions to explore the financial and social barriers that artists from working class backgrounds face, the commonplace inaccessibility of arts events to working class audiences, the financial and social price of the arts not representing the culture at its fullest, and what solutions we might begin to find.

-Next, on January 26, 2026, We the People: An Assembly of New York Artists will gather artists and arts workers at a public event where they can share their individual perspectives and ideas for creating a more equitable and vibrant arts landscape in New York City and State.
+Next, on January 26, 2026, We the People: An Assembly of New York Artists gathered artists and arts workers at a public event where they shared their individual perspectives and ideas for creating a more equitable and vibrant arts landscape in New York City and State.